anguyen216/Maze-Search-with-Cozmo/README.md

 In order to run the program, user will need a Cozmo robot, a compatible mobile devices, Cozmo free app, a computer that has Cozmo SDK.

 ### Installing
-nstructions to install Cozmo SDK and how to run SDK files can be found in this [link](http://cozmosdk.anki.com/docs/install-macos.html)
+Instructions to install Cozmo SDK and how to run SDK files can be found in this [link](http://cozmosdk.anki.com/docs/install-macos.html)

 ### Running
 after installing SDK, to run the program in this folder, simply type into terminal